cockroachdb/docs/frequently-asked-questions.md

 ## When is CockroachDB not a good choice?

-CockroachDB is not yet suitable for real-time analytics, though support for analytics processing is on our long-term roadmap.
+CockroachDB is not yet suitable for real-time analytics, although support for analytics processing is on our long-term roadmap.

 ## What is CockroachDB’s security model?